Living With a Stepparent

 What if I Don't Like My Stepparent?

-It is normal to initially feel some dislike or resentment of a stepparent, especially when you are first adjusting to them.
+It is normal to initially feel some dislike or resentment of a stepparent, especially when you are first adjusting to the new situation.
 As with anybody you meet, you will naturally like some people more and some less than others.

 Although you may feel you dislike everything about your stepparent, there will probably be some things you do like.
 Chances are, you have a few interests in common.
 Try focusing on the things you do like about your stepparent.
 This can be a starting point for building a better relationship.